Hasireddy/RAG-with-RBAC/README.md

 * **FastAPI backend**: for business logic, user management, and RAG handling.
 * **HTML & CSS**: a clean, interactive chat interface built with HTML and CSS.
-* **SQL Agent**: processes structured data queries using an LLM for translation and SQLiteDB for execution.
+* **SQL Agent**: processes structured data queries using an LLM for translation and SQLite for execution.
 * **RAG Agent**: retrieves and synthesizes responses from unstructured documents using embeddings and LLMs.
 * **RAGAS EVALUATOR**: evaluates responses on metrics like Faithfulness (how grounded the answer is in retrieved context) and Answer Relevancy (how relevant the answer is to the user's question),